 Although David Guetta gets top billing on this one, the phenomenal Australian songbird, Sia, steals the show.

-‘Titanium‘, is an anthem peppered with production effects that keep it compelling and moving along.
+Another option on our list of easy popular songs to play on piano, ‘Titanium,’ is an anthem peppered with production effects that keep it compelling and moving along.

 Both hands work throughout, but the left-hand position stays the same for the verse, only moving during the chorus.
 The sustain pedal can be depressed at the beginning.